citation-style-language/documentation/specification.rst

 ``cs:names`` element, may also be used.
 If ``cs:substitute`` contains multiple child elements, the first element to return a non-empty result is used for substitution.
 Substituted variables are suppressed in the rest of the output to prevent duplication.
+If the variable was already rendered before substitution, it is not suppressed.
 An example, where an empty "author" name variable is substituted by the "editor" name variable, or, when no editors exist, by the "title" macro: